Handmade in North Africa

 Traditionally hand-woven in Tunisia by skilled artisans, and falling victim to mass produced, low-quality trends, we wanted to find a way to offer handmade, quality Foutas that would keep the rich weaving history of our founders' home country alive.

-Each of our textiles starts with the selection of the finest Italian-spun 100% cotton yarn that’s then rhythmically hand woven and hand finished.
+Each fouta starts with natural fiber deadstock yarn that’s rhythmically handwoven and hand finished.
 And the rhythm is real.
 A single weaver stands behind the large manual wooden loom, tapping the hand and foot works in a sequence specific to the Fouta’s desired pattern.
 The crossing over of hands and tapping of feet combined with the clicking and whirring of the loom in action is wonderfully and unexpectedly musical.

 Our Foutas are handmade by talented artisans with decades of experience.
 They are the custodians of this ancestral know-how and have managed to preserve it from extinction.
-We’re committed to nurturing and maintaining this tradition while ensuring economic security and ethical labor practices in our workshop.
-Our weavers and finishers are employed in full time positions and paid an above-market rate that exceeds the living wage.
+We’re committed to nurturing and maintaining this tradition while ensuring economic security and ethical labor practices in the "Nsija" atelier.
+The weavers and finishers are employed in full time positions and paid an above-market rate that exceeds the living wage.